 Are they sinking their teeth in?

 Are they engaging you on your site?

 This is very important for a lot of reasons.
-You want your audience to be comfortable interacting with you.
-You don’t want them to feel intimidated or that they’re in the wrong place.
+First, you want your audience to be comfortable interacting with you.
+You don’t want them to feel intimidated or be in the wrong place.